Session rates are:

 - Ask if you have to have a referral or a prior authorization before you see us (or a therapist)?

 - Ask if there are any limits to how many sessions you can have in a calendar year?
 If so, how many?
 Sometimes there is an initial limit but there can be a request for more sessions if they are needed.

 - Ask if there is anything your plan does not cover for therapy (unusual, but sometimes they do not cover a certain diagnosis)?

-If we are not “In-Network” as a provider with your insurance plan:
+What if we are not “In-Network” with your insurance plan?